run-ai/docs/docs/Researcher/Command-Line-Interface-API-Reference/runai-update.md

 ## Description

-Find and install the latest version of the runai command line utility.
-On mac and linux the command must be run with sudo:
+Find and install the latest version of the runai command-line utility.
+On mac and Linux the command must be run with sudo:

     sudo runai update